spryker/oryx/docs/dependency-injection/interceptors.md

-# Interceptors
+# HTTP Interceptors

-Often behavior for receiving or sending HTTP requests is needed for enhancing.
-Interceptors allows to intercept incoming (or outgoing) HTTP requests using the `HttpService`.
+HTTP interceptors let you capture or change every request or response performed by the app.
+They are used when there is a need to modify HTTP calls globally, for example when performing authorization, error handling, or metrics collection.

-HTTP interceptors will always be in the middle of any single HTTP request.
-These services will intercept all requests performed by the app, allowing to perform many operations on them before they are sent to the server.
-Functions include adding a custom HTTP header to the final outgoing request (e.g. adding an authorization header and passing an authorization token on all endpoints requiring a set of permissions, etc.), caching, logging to collect metrics, error handling, etc.
+HTTP interceptors always function in the middle of a single HTTP request and usually modify the outgoing request.
+These services intercept all requests performed by the app, and perform designated operations on the requests before they are sent to the server.
+HTTP interceptors can be used to perform the following operations:

-## Providing
+* adding a custom HTTP header to the final outgoing request – for example, adding an authorization header and passing an authorization token to all endpoints requiring permissions.
+* caching.
+* logging to collect metrics.
+* error handling.
+* other modifications.

+An interceptor may also transform the response event stream.

+Interceptors permit you to intercept incoming and outgoing HTTP requests using the HttpService.

+## Set up a custom interceptor

-Providing interceptors is possible through DI by `HttpInterceptor` which is multiple (see multiple token doc).
-Order of interceptors is important. `Request` will be intercepted by the order from the first one registered and to the last one when `response` in reverse order.
+Providing interceptors is possible through dependency injection by `HttpInterceptor`, which accepts multiple values.
+See [Multi Providers](fes/docs/dependency-injection/multi-providers.html) for more information.
+The order of interceptors is important. `Request` will be intercepted in order from the first one registered to the last one. `Response` will be intercepted in reverse order.

 ```ts
 createInjector({